farism/defold-yoga/README.md

 Yoga's layout algorithm assumes you are working in a traditional document coordinate system, with the `(0,0)` being at the top left corner.

 However, Defold uses the bottom left corner as `(0,0)`.
-To account for this the Defold Yoga extension, by default, will apply styles in a way that "inverts" the y-coordinate.
+To account for this the Defold Yoga extension will apply styles in a way that "inverts" the y-coordinate.

 What this essentially means is that setting `FLEX_DIRECTION_COLUMN` will actually set `FLEX_DIRECTION_COLUMN_REVERSE`, and vice-versa.